CENUSA: Russia's attack on the Odesa ports and the looming food crisis

 The destruction of the ports of Odessa and the regional consequences for the export of grain

 Insecurity around the Odesite ports that has been generated by Russian missile and drone attacks is putting massive constraints on Ukraine's grain exports.
 Until a protective umbrella is created over Odesa with the help of Western air defence systems, it is vital to identify alternative solutions for the delivery of agricultural products from Ukraine.
 The redirection of exports by rail and other land routes belonging to the EU states and Moldova implies new investments in transport infrastructure.
 Otherwise congestion will be inevitable and will affect the supply of other goods to the countries bordering Ukraine.
 In addition, there will be costs related to the extension of the delivery time.
 Until this situation, the Ukrainian state needed about $5bn in the form of monthly loans to support the national budget.
 Other recent expenses relate to managing the consequences of dam operation at the Kakhovka HPP.
 This resulted in the destruction of irrigation systems and increased risks of desertification in the Kherson, Dnipro, Zaporozhizhie and Donetsk regions.
 Flood damage from the destroyed dam is estimated at $1.2bn, and the flooded and surrounding land has been rendered unusable for agricultural activities for the next 3-5 years, requiring rehabilitation and decontamination.
 In addition, other costs are related to land clearance efforts in Ukraine.
 Russia has used around 13 types of mines, and the cost to deactivate and clear the mines is approximately $37bn over the next 10 years.
 The demining budget could be increased for efficiency purposes.
-Otherwise, the process could take up to 750+ years, assuming a minimum of 500 demining teams are involved (TheWashingtonPost, July 2023).
+Otherwise, the process could take up to 750+ years, assuming a minimum of 500 demining teams are involved.
 Therefore, the request for additional funding to redirect the flow of agricultural products may cause political irritation and financial austerity reflexes in some Western states that currently provide financial assistance to Ukraine.

 At the regional level, the dismantling of Odesa's ports risks putting pressure on two critical points in relation to the EU: